Easy Whole Wheat Sourdough English Muffins Recipe

 - 1 tablespoon honey

 - 1 cup milk (can use water, but milk makes them more tender)

-- 2 c. whole wheat (white whole wheat, whole wheat pastry flour, or spelt have all worked well)
+- 2 cup whole wheat (white whole wheat, whole wheat pastry flour, or spelt have all worked well)

-- 1/2 cup whole wheat flour (plus optional 1 TB. during kneading)
+- 1/2 cup whole wheat flour plus optional 1 tablespoon during kneading

 - In the morning: transfer the sponge to the bowl of a mixer (can be made by hand) and add the soda, salt and 1/4 cup of the flour.
 If using a mixer, use the paddle attachment to mix together, then switch to the dough hook and knead for 3-4 minutes, adding another 1/4 cup flour, one tablespoon at a time, until the dough is just tacky to the touch, clears the sides of the bowl, but still sticks to the bottom.
 If too much dough sticks to your finger when pressed, you can add another tablespoon to bring the total amount of flour to about 1/3 cup.

 - Turn the dough out onto a floured board and knead a few times into a round shape.
 Use a rolling pin to roll about 1/2-inch thick.
 Cut into rounds with a 3-inch biscuit cutter.

 - Place the muffin rounds on a baking sheet lined with parchment or silicone and sprinkled with a dusting of cornmeal or flour.
 Leave about 2-inches between each muffin (they will stick together if they touch after rising), and dust the tops with a bit more flour or cornmeal.

 - Cover with a towel and let rise in a warm place for 1 to 2 hours.
 They will just slightly puff.